Sup2point0/stranger-quarkdown/README.md

 ### Core
 - Automates several parts of the build process for SvelteKit projects
-- Many flexible configuration
-- Multiple Rake tasks for flexibility
+- Multiple configuration options and Rake tasks for flexibility
 - Intelligently handles directories for more versatile navigation

 ### Extra
-- Moves assets from a different folder to the SvelteKit `static/` directory.
+- Moves assets from a different folder to the SvelteKit `static/` directory
-- Identifies and collects fonts, building the [Google Fonts<sup>↗</sup>](https://fonts.google.com) `<link>` tag for you.
+- Collects fonts to build the [Google Fonts<sup>↗</sup>](https://fonts.google.com) `<link>` tag for you
+- Collects global `.scss` files to build an `scss-config.js` file

 ### Future
 - Correct internal relative links to correct absolute links in production